esciencecenter-digital-skills/workshop-metadata/ds-gpu/synopsis.md

-This workshop introduces the fundamental knowledge needed to start programming GPUs using Python and CUDA.
+This workshop covers the basic concepts and tools needed to program GPUs using Python and CUDA.